agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 legitimate institutional markers of a discipline, alongside training programs and professional associations.
-On the other hand, focusing on journals means excluding other publication outlets, such as books or working papers.[^10] In addition, it struggles to capture interdisciplinarity, whether in the form of interdisciplinary journals or of economists publishing in other disciplinary journals.
-Finally, this strategy requires the use of arbitrary criteria to decide which journals to include and which to exclude---particularly for journals at the margins of "economics", either because of their interdisciplinary orientation or because of uncertainty regarding their peer-review standards or academic practices.[^11] We eventually settled on a carefully curated list of 329 journals identified as economics journals in JSTOR and Scopus, but excluding journals that are not entirely academic, insufficiently focused on economics, or only founded within the last twenty years.[^12] We were able to retrieve 289538 articles published in these journals from 1900 to 2009.
+On the other hand, focusing on journals means excluding other publication outlets, such as books or working papers.[^8] In addition, it struggles to capture interdisciplinarity, whether in the form of interdisciplinary journals or of economists publishing in other disciplinary journals.
+Finally, this strategy requires the use of arbitrary criteria to decide which journals to include and which to exclude---particularly for journals at the margins of "economics", either because of their interdisciplinary orientation or because of uncertainty regarding their peer-review standards or academic practices.
+We eventually settled on a carefully curated list of 329 journals identified as economics journals in JSTOR and Scopus, but excluding journals that are not entirely academic, insufficiently focused on economics, or only founded within the last twenty years.[^9] We were able to retrieve 289538 articles published in these journals from 1900 to 2009.

 The second challenge was to restrain our corpus to documents engaging with the issue of rationality.
 One of the most straightforward proxies